 This is the recipe that has helped me to be successful in keeping my seedlings well-nourished and healthy.
 It’s pretty inexpensive to make, as most of it is potting soil.
 I usually purchase an organic potting soil for pretty inexpensively, but you really could just use your favorite potting soil.

 The potting soil will provide structure to the mix, which will allow the roots to grow and spread more easily.
 The worm castings will provide nutrients more immediately, while the fertilizer will feed your plants on a more long term basis.
 This doesn’t mean you won’t feed your seedlings on a weekly or bi-weekly basis, but if you don’t, it won’t be the end of the world.
-I have a free cheat sheet available to you to help you know how to feed and water your seedlings at the end of this post

 Here’s the recipe I use: